rfpdf fails to include htmlentities gem, even when installed, thus potentially corrupting pdf output

 gem, one has to

 require 'rubygems' require 'htmlentities'Only the second is not enough.

-#2 Updated by Jean-Philippe Lang about 5 years ago
+#2 Updated by Jean-Philippe Lang over 5 years ago

 - Resolution set to Cant reproduce